-The four kilometre (one hour) scenic coastal walk around Long Reef headland, and Griffith Park, wins a sightseers goldstar for scenic splendour.
-It's just one of the places you will want to come back to, and many do.
+The four kilometre (one hour) scenic coastal walk around Long Reef wins a sightseers gold star for scenic splendour.
+It’s just one of the places you will want to come back to, and many do.
 Long Reef is a joy to explore with its dunes, woodland and heath.
 For most people it is the fantastic coastal scenery that catches the eye along with the wildlife including sea eagles, kestrels and lizards.

-Bondi is renown as the Australian iconic 'People's Beach' but Palm Beach, well supported by the rest of the Northern Beaches, are the real jewels in the sandy crown.
+Bondi is renowned as the Australian iconic ‘People’s Beach’ but Palm Beach, well supported by the rest of the Northern Beaches, are the real jewels in the sandy crown.

 ‘Summer Bay’ or God’s Country?

 The grassy dunes and yellow sands of Palm Beach may look a little familiar.
 Palm Beach is the fictional neighbourhood of ‘Summer Bay’, from the Australian soap ‘Home and Away‘.
 Filming often takes place at the Surf Life Saving Club, and on the sands of Palm Beach.